 |>50 to 200

 |>200 to 350

 |>350 to 500

 |>500 to 750

 |>750 to 1,000

 ||determined by the utility/owner

-* According to 1926.1409, for power lines over 350 to 1,000 kV, the minimum distance is presumed to be 50 feet.
+* According to 1926.1409, where the exact voltage is unknown, but is over 350 and under 1,000 kV, the minimum distance must be 50 feet.
 Over 1,000 kV, the utility/owner or a registered engineer must establish the minimum distance.

 Call CICB at (800) 327-1386 to Learn More